 The John Irwin House, established in 2018 by Project Rebound at Cal State Fullerton, is the first transformative housing community for formerly incarcerated university students in the United States.
 The Irwin House provides holistic, healing, life-affirming reentry housing and wraparound support services to improve academic, psychosocial, and employment outcomes for formerly incarcerated Cal State Fullerton students.

 "Project Rebound is an existential spot for me.
 It has been the scaffolding that's allowed me to integrate this important part of me into [my] educational experience and not have to feel like I'm hiding this part of myself."

-Robert Duesler is the President of Students 4 Autism and the second graduate of Project Rebound at Cal State Fullerton.
-Robert will graduate magna cum laude in Human Services and is applying to graduate school and plans to become a credentialed counselor.
+Robert Duesler was the President of Students 4 Autism and the second graduate of Project Rebound at Cal State Fullerton.
+Robert graduated magna cum laude in Human Services, is earning a Masters degree in Psychology at Cal Poly Pomona, and aspires to become a credentialed counselor.
 He wants to help people heal from traumatic experiences, especially those who have served time in prison.

 "Education empowers.
 Education's very important because it changes you into a person that can make a difference -- make a difference in your community and in your family.
 It makes you a stronger person of mind and makes you more ready for any challenges that you could face in your life."

 Meet Omar Chavez, the first graduate of Project Rebound at Cal State Fullerton.
 In this video, Omar shares the personal story of his experience as a student participating in Project Rebound at CSU Fullerton.

 "One of the biggest distinctions that I see between the prison yards and the college campuses is that in the prison yards everybody wants to know where you're from.
 On the college campuses, we don't care where you're from.
 We just care where you're going."